Regulation of cell signaling in inflammation and cancer - Group Orian-Rousseau

 In addition, the crosstalk between CD44 and Wnt is studied in inflammatory bowel diseases and Wnt-driven colorectal cancer.
 There, special attention is focused on cancer cell plasticity.

-Figure 5: TOP-GFP spheroids
+Figure 6: TOP-GFP spheroids

 Tools:

+We have developed a panel of engineered cancer organoids.
 We have established a Cd44 floxed and a Cd44v6 floxed mouse and study the role of CD44 in development upon conditional activation of Cd44 in liver, intestine, breast and skin.
 We also have developed a panel of CRISPR/Cas constructs against various CD44 isoforms.